hexeguitar/hexefx_audiolib_i16/README.md

    `git clone https://github.com/hexeguitar/hexefx_audiolib_i16.git`
    or alternatively, download the ZIP file and unpack the library there.
 5. Restart the Arduino IDE.
-6. To use the audio library extensions within graphical design tool visit [this link](https://hexeguitar.github.io/hexefx_audiolib_i16/gui/index.html "Graphical Design Tool").
+6. To use the audio library extensions within graphical design tool visit **[this link](https://hexeguitar.github.io/hexefx_audiolib_i16/gui/index.html "Graphical Design Tool")**.
 This version includes the default Teensy Audio library and the hexefx_audiolib_i16 extensions.
 7. If defining the components manually, make sure `Audio.h`and `hexefx_audiolib_i16.h` are included in the sketch file.
 ---
 Copyright 12.2024 by Piotr Zapart